-Selective Foliar Application
+Selective Low Volume Foliar Application

-Selective foliar applications are made to fully developed leaves and stems of the incompatible vegetation.
-Selective foliar applications are limited to the season when leaves are fully developed, typically from June through early October.
+Selective low volume foliar applications are made to fully developed leaves and stems of the incompatible vegetation.
+Selective low volume foliar applications are limited to the season when leaves are fully developed, typically from June through early October.

-The equipment for selective foliar applications include hand-pump backpack sprayers, motorized backpack sprayers and off-road vehicle mounted hydraulic sprayers.
+The equipment for selective low volume foliar applications includes hand-pump backpack sprayers and motorized backpack sprayers.

 Applications are made as a uniform spray over the plant's entire foliage to dampen or lightly wet the vegetation, not applied to run-off.
 This application method minimizes the amount of herbicide applied and reduces impacts to desirable vegetation under and around the incompatible vegetation and deposition to the soil.